inigofera/obsidian/Correlation.md

 ![[Pasted image 20221026192120.png]]

 Non-Linear Correlation
-- The relationship between two variables is not constantly correlated, but can be desctibed
+- The relationship between two variables is not constantly correlated, but can be described non-linearly.
--